When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Unlimited Switching YES

-That said, HMA VPN falls behind other VPNs in terms of server quantity and quality.
-It only has 1,080+ servers, while VPNs with the most servers have more than 5,000 servers.
-This service hasn’t made any huge changes to its server locations for a long time, unlike other VPNs that keep growing their networks.
+All that being said, HMA VPN falls behind other VPNs in terms of server quantity and quality.
+It has only 940+ servers, while VPNs with the most servers have more than 7,000.
+This service also hasn’t made any huge changes to its server locations for a long time, unlike other VPNs that keep growing their networks.

 UI/UX Design & Ease of Use